 When to Add Flavorings to Tea

-Adding any flavorings or enhancements to brewed tea is optional.
+Adding any flavorings or enhancements is optional.
 Just be mindful of the taste profile of the tea.

-Honey, sugar or mint can be added to black or some green teas.
-Lemon, lime or other fruit flavors can be added to black teas and some green teas.
-Milk should only be added to strong brewed black tea.
+Honey, sugar, or mint can be added to black or green teas.
+Lemon, lime, or other fruit flavors can be added to black teas and some green teas.
+Milk should only be added to strong black tea.

-Other teas, such as oolongs, smoked teas or floral scented teas don’t need any enhancements after brewing.
+Other teas, such as oolongs, smoked teas, or floral-scented teas, usually don’t need enhancements.

-I use a strong brew when mixing tea-inspired drinks or when cooking with tea.
+I use a strong brew when mixing tea-inspired drinks or cooking with tea.
 I will also tell you another secret.
-When you make iced tea, you need a strong brew.
+When you make iced tea, you need a strong mixture.

-You want to taste the tea and it must be evident in the food or drink.
-Each tea has its own flavor and fragrance.
+- You want to taste the tea, and it must be evident in the food or drink.
+Each tea has its flavor and fragrance.
 Let it come through.

-The trick to making a strong brew is not by brewing longer unless you have a tea type that can handle that.
+- The trick to making a strong brew is not by steeping longer.
 The secret is to use more tea leaves.